 - Consider exterior mounted fire sprinklers to help protect the roof, walls and windows.

-- Install 1/8-inch noncombustible mesh screening over all vents.
+- Install 1/8-inch metal mesh screening over all vents.

-- Install spark arrestors with ½-inch mesh screening at the outlet of all chimneys.
+- Install spark arrestors with metal 1/2-inch mesh screening at the outlet of all chimneys.

 Prepare Your Business for Wildfire

-- Keep any fuel-powered fire protection pumps fueled and be sure to test them periodically.
+- Keep any fuel-powered fire protection pumps fueled and be sure to test them regularly.

 - Consider developing an inventory of equipment and contents.
 This can help in recovery efforts if the interior of your business is impacted.

-- Have emergency contact lists and a communication plan to keep in contact with essential personnel, employees, vendors and suppliers, as well as key customers.
+- Create an emergency contact list and a communication plan to keep in contact with essential personnel, employees, vendors and suppliers, as well as key customers.